webdados/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 == Installation ==

 * Make sure you already have a contract with [IfthenPay](https://ifthenpay.com)
-* Use the included automatic install feature on your WordPress admin panel and search for “Multibanco, MB WAY, Credit card and Payshop (IfthenPay) for WooCommerce”.
+* Use the included automatic install feature on your WordPress admin panel and search for “IfthenPay”.
 * Multibanco: Go to WooCommerce > Settings > Checkout > Pagamento de Serviços no Multibanco and fill in the data provided by IfthenPay (Entity and Subentity or MB Key) in order to use this payment method.
 * MB WAY: Go to WooCommerce > Settings > Checkout > Pagamento MB WAY no telemóvel and fill in the data provided by IfthenPay (MB WAY Key) in order to use this payment method.
 * Credit or debit card: Go to WooCommerce > Settings > Checkout > Credit or debit card and fill in the data provided by IfthenPay (Credit card Key) in order to use this payment method.
 * Payshop: Go to WooCommerce > Settings > Checkout > Pagamento na rede de agentes Payshop and fill in the data provided by IfthenPay (Payshop Key) in order to use this payment method.
+* Cofidis Pay: Go to WooCommerce > Settings > Checkout > Cofidis Pay and fill in the data provided by IfthenPay (Cofidis Pay Key) in order to use this payment method.
 * Make sure you ask IfthenPay to activate the “Callback” on their side with the URL and Anti-phishing key provided in the settings screen.
 There is a feature in each payment method screen that allows you to make this request via a webservice, except on Credit card where this is not needed.
 * Start receiving payments :-)